worldmaking/digm5010/vehicles.md

 ### Practice!
 Make!

 - Perhaps we can build a turtle-language interpreter?
 (And vice-versa: generator.
 Value of bidirectional translations!)
-  - Perhaps it can produce 'marks' as we did with [Yellowtail](sketches.html) -- maybe start from our [edgebounce variant](https://codepen.io/grrrwaaa/pen/GRZBjrr)
+  - Perhaps it can produce multiple 'marks' as we did with our first drawing program?
     - (and vice versa: perhaps we can "draw" to generate turtle-language)?
     - I.e.: a string of turtlang <=> a list of "lines"?
-  - Perhaps it can produce 'forces' or 'senses' as we did with [Vehicles](vehicles.html)
+  - Perhaps it can produce 'forces' or 'senses' as we do with [Vehicles](vehicles.html)
     - (and vice versa: perhaps vehicles can generate turtle-language)?
   - Can we explore Papert's suggestion "if one turtle can give another turtle instructions" ?
     - Could this be a form of communication?
 Viral infection?

 - What are the primitives of our microworld?
 What is the basic "instruction set"?
-  - Delta coding (recall delta coding from our [notes on git](gitnotes.html)):
+  - Delta coding (encoding *relative changes*):
     - Forward, turn, scale?
       - Could using [matrix representations](https://github.com/worldmaking/worldmaking.github.io/wiki/JS-Canvas,-Vector,-Matrix-etc.-notes) to make the language more generic?
 	- Pen up/down?